 Companies must be willing to pay ‘above the sticker price’ for top AI talent.
 However, an organization can provide a counter-weight to reduce the amount of compensation by offering the opportunity to transform the company or an entire industry through AI.
 This can be a compelling challenge in its own right.

 Over the past couple of years, we have witnessed a significant increase in the desire of top talent to have a social-purpose angle in their next role or employer.
 This trait is especially true among younger executives.
 Other intangibles, such as the opportunity to form strategic partnerships with universities, publish company-sponsored research or support important research projects can also make the opportunity more attractive.

 With AI use-cases in business set to rise in the coming years, companies should ensure that their journey starts soon and with talent aligned to their strategy and operational capabilities.
-Additionally, with organisations realising more and more the importance of ai in their business, competition is only set to increase again.
-Organisations must act fast to secure suitable AI talent or risk losing out to competitors.
+Additionally, with organizations realizing more and more the importance of AI in their business, competition is only set to increase again.
+Organizations must act fast to secure suitable AI talent or risk losing out to competitors.